-You may not take a leave of absence to attend another college.
-Regulations state that you must withdraw from your current school so as not to be dual-enrolled.
-If you plan to take classes elsewhere, you must fill out an Official University Withdrawal Form rather than a Leave of Absence Form.
+A student may not take a leave of absence to attend another college.
+Regulations state that a student must withdraw from their current school so as not to be dual-enrolled.
+If you plan to take classes elsewhere, a student must fill out an Official University Withdrawal Form rather than a Leave of Absence Form.
+Students may complete a Leave of Absence Form on the Student Portal.